sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-monitorscenario/cp-cf-processvisibility-model-monitorscenario.md

 ---

 ## Prerequisites
  - You have the **Monitor Scenarios** application configured on SAP Fiori launchpad.
-For more information, refer to [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad] (cp-cf-processvisibility-setup-flp).
+For more information, refer to [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad](cp-cf-processvisibility-setup-flp).
  - You have the **`PVAdmin`** role assigned to your user.

 ## Details